cpdevoto/design-patterns/annotations/pojo-generator-processor/README.md

 .factorypath
 ```

-To generate a set of POJOs within a specific package, create a class within that package that has the ``@PojoModule`` annotation as shown below:
+To generate a set of POJOs within a specific package, create a class within that package that has the ``@PojoModule`` annotation as shown below (Note that **data members which are arrays are not properly supported**!
+The behavior of a generated class that contains arrays is not guaranteed):

 ```java
 package com.resolute.user;